COVID-19 B.C. tax and tax-related changes, incentives and benefits

 The B.C. government is bringing financial relief for people and businesses as we address the effects of COVID-19.

 On this page:

-Effective immediately, B.C. is extending filing and payment deadlines for the following taxes.
+B.C. has extended certain filing and payment deadlines for the following taxes.

 - Provincial sales tax (including municipal and regional district tax*)